SamFeltip/PlanetGO/README.md

 Admins can visit /register_interests to see all emails which have been registered, and which plan was selected

-### FAQs

-On the /faqs page, a user can see all approved frequently asked questions.
-If an admin visits this page, they can see all submitted questions, and can edit a question to answer it and display it for all users.

 ## Coding Standards

 Ruby: https://github.com/rubocop/rubocop